 Let go of bad people.
 This is perhaps one of the hardest things to learn as a leader.
 But if you are ever going to climb your way to the top of the basket and live above the level of mediocrity you will have to separate yourself from those who want to hold you down.

-It’s been written and asked many times but I will share it again here: What would you attempt to do if you knew that you could not fail?
-What are you dreams?
+It’s been asked many times and I will share it again here: What would you attempt to do if you knew that you could not fail?
+What are your dreams?
 I don’t know what’s in your heart but I do know this to be true – until you let go of your past, and let go of bad people, you will always have small dreams.
 It’s time to let go of every bad attitude, toxic relationship, and negative influence that would attempt to pull you down.

 Your way out begins with by taking the first step.
 Let go and start climbing!